-The Fund is actively looking to reduce its equity overweight which has served it well during these last few years.
-This was further enhanced by strong results from the equity managers, ranking in the top decile, with the active equity protection put into place serving it well during the pandemic and in Q1 2022.

-The fund continues to re-allocate these growth assets into yielding real assets such as infrastructure, housing, property and private debt.
+The Fund is actively reducing its equity overweight position which has served it well during these last few years.
+The fund continues to re-allocate these growth assets into yielding real assets such as infrastructure, housing, property and private debt and in the last two years has made investments in Timberland and Farming to actively move towards the funds aim of reaching its net zero target by 2037.